m3o/m3o-cloud/README.md

 # Micro Cloud

-[M3O](https://m3o.com) is a public cloud platform.
+[M3O](https://m3o.com) is an open source public cloud platform.
 We are building an open source AWS alternative for the next generation of developers.

 ## Overview